A menu into this page is:

 You really need this part to use the math, and it is really easy if you just think a second.

-In all these gain formulas, there is the initial and the final amounts.
+In all these gain formulas, there are the initial and the final amounts.
 The -1 and the +1 represent the 1x initial amount, separate from the gain, and is independent of the dollar amount (it distinguishes between gain and resulting total value).
 When you say something gained to 1.5x times value, 1x is the initial amount and the 0.5x is the gain.
 If it gained to 2.5x value, still the initial amount is 1x and the gain then is 1.5x (times the initial investment, and 2.5x is the total result).
 It doesn't matter if that initial amount was $100 or $100,000 or whatever, it is 1x of the initial amount, and 1x represents it, and we use percentages (1x × 100 is 100%) in the final result.
 We don't need to know an actual dollar amount, but it can be computed from either the times the initial or from its added % result.

 So in the above Annualized Return formula, the first +1 adds the initial 1x to the gain (to be the 1 + 0.999535 gain result above).
 And then it applies the reversed exponent of 1/years (1/5 = 0.2), and then subtracts the initial amount (the -1 again) and multiplies by 100 for percent of only the gain part (less the initial amount).